 There are some aspects of the situation faced by AGL that are specific to them, however the series of events highlights the supply/demand market forces at play and their growing impact on competition in the C&I retail space at a national level.

 So while there may be a number of retailers with licences across Australia’s gas markets, not all have existing contracts or gas supplies to manage the risk of supplying large C&I customers.

 Through our engagement in the gas market, we have seen that while four or five retailers might be willing to price contracts in Queensland for 2017, your business may only have two or even one gas retailer who can buy or supply in South Australia or New South Wales ready for January 2017.

 Even if such a deal could be established, the cost to purchase those contracts in such large volumes so close to the commencement date would be extremely high.

 In light of the current state of the gas markets, Energetics recommends large gas users take the following steps:

-● Review overall business efficiency opportunities to drive down consumption through both process
+- Review overall business efficiency opportunities to drive down consumption through both process and equipment efficiencies.

 Energetics can provide assistance.
 Over the last 15 years, we have developed flexible gas supply contracts tailored to meet the risk and cost management objectives of our clients.
 Incorporating our understanding of the drivers of natural gas prices into forecasting and modelling, is core business for Energetics.
 We tender in a large number of natural gas contracts per annum using robust tools and methodologies for examining historical market trends, future price drivers and key developments that influence pricing.